schwesig/sre/_sources/README.md

 Nowhere to discuss and document all the Why, What, and How of our discipline.
 We should fix that."

-So we are fixing that, and you are invited to participate in creating this [community of practice](https://en.wikipedia.org/wiki/Community_of_practice) around Site Reliability Engineering (SRE).
+So we are fixing that, and you are invited to participate in creating SIG-SRE, a [community of practice](https://en.wikipedia.org/wiki/Community_of_practice) around Site Reliability Engineering (SRE).

 This is SIG SRE, the Special Interest Group (SIG) for Site Reliability Engineering (SRE) in the Operate First project.

 We focus on a core part of the Operate First goal to improve managed services by fully Opening all aspects of the cloud environment.
+In particular, we focus on observability, managing fleets, incident response, operability, and similar core disciplines.

 This new _Open Cloud_ environment is going to need Open SRE practices to go with it, and this is where SIG SRE comes in.

 Read the [SIG charter](charter.md) for more details about our purpose and approach.